Insider Sell: CFO and COO Dani - GuruFocus.com

 Valuation

-On the day of Daniel Chevallard's recent sell, shares of Viracta Therapeutics Inc were trading at $1.42 apiece, giving the stock a market capitalization of $56.08 million.
+Shares of Viracta Therapeutics Inc were trading at $1.42 apiece on the day of Daniel Chevallard's recent sale, giving the stock a market cap of $56.08 million.

-To determine the intrinsic value of Viracta Therapeutics Inc's stock, we can use the GF Value, which takes into account historical multiples, a GuruFocus adjustment factor, and future estimates of business performance.
-The GF Value is calculated based on the following three factors:

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.